-Ambassador Linda Thomas-Greenfield, a member of the Career Foreign Service, served as the Assistant Secretary for the Bureau of African Affairs from 2013 to 2017.
+Ambassador Thomas-Greenfield recently retired after a 35-year career with the U.S. Foreign Service.
+From 2013 to 2017 she served as the Assistant Secretary for the Bureau of African Affairs.
 In this capacity, she led the bureau in the Department of State focused on the development and management of U.S. policy toward sub-Saharan Africa.
-Prior to this appointment, she served as Director General of the Foreign Service and Director of Human Resources (2012-2013), leading a team of approximately 400 employees who handled the full range of personnel functions for the State Department’s 70,000-strong workforce -- from recruitment and hiring, to evaluations, promotions and retirement.
+Prior to this appointment, she served as Director General of the Foreign Service and Director of Human Resources (2012-2013), leading a team of approximately 400 employees who handled the full range of personnel functions for the State Department’s 70,000-strong workforce – from recruitment and hiring, to evaluations, promotions and retirement.

 Ambassador Thomas-Greenfield was the 2015 recipient of the Bishop John T. Walker Distinguished Humanitarian Service Award and the 2000 recipient of the Warren Christopher Award for Outstanding Achievement in Global Affairs.
 She has received several Superior, Meritorious, and Performance awards, including the Presidential Meritorious Service Award.
 She was a 2010 inductee into the Louisiana State University Alumni Association Hall of Distinction.